10 online reputation management tips for job seekers

 3. Hide Personalized Search Results.

-When Googling yourself, always turn off personalised search results, Beal notes, since Google doesn't present the same search results to everyone.
+When Googling yourself, always turn off personalized search results, Beal notes, since Google doesn't present the same search results to everyone.
 Instead, the search engine will serve up what it thinks you'll find most relevant, taking into account such things as your location, social network and sites you've visited.

 Google recently added a button to hide personal results, which will give you a more objective view of your search results.
 When you're logged into Google, you'll find it in the upper right corner of the search results pages, as shown here.